Tech-Leads/UG_Project/README.md

 # UG_Project

-This repo contains files for UG copetition
+This repo contains files for UG competition